 There are times when the other parent will voluntarily terminate their rights to their child.
 Perhaps there is very little relationship between the parent and child.

-If the stepparent has taken on the active parenting role, and if the biological parent recognizes their lack of involvement, they may agree knowing the adoption decision is in the best interest of their child.
+If the stepparent has taken on the active parenting role, and if the biological parent recognizes their lack of involvement, they may agree to know the adoption decision is in the best interest of their child.

 States are required to take the parental rights of the biological parent very seriously and will only terminate their parental rights if the parent is proven to be unfit, is not the true biological parent, or has in essence abandoned the child.